Things You Should Know About the UK

-If you are applying for a Tier 4 student visa and coming to the UK for 6 months or longer, you will be required to pay an immigration health surcharge as part of the visa application fee.
+If you are applying for a Student Visa and coming to the UK for 6 months or longer, you will be required to pay IHS as part of the visa application fee.

 Students will be required to pay £300 per year for the duration the visa will be granted.
 If the leave includes part of a year that is 6 months or less, the amount payable for that year will be £150.
 If the leave includes part of a year that is more than 6 months, the full annual amount of £300 will be payable.

 You can apply as early as 3 months before you start your course and you will be able to know the decision within 3 weeks.